BoostGSoC13/boost.afio/fs_probe/Readme.md

 which cannot return values like constructors, and convert said exceptions/TLS back into outcomes.
 - [ ] Get Outcome to work perfectly with exceptions and RTTI disabled, this makes Outcome useful in the games/audio world.
+  - [ ] Where Outcome might throw, do macro based action which could be any of:
+   - Throw an exception
+   - Call a deliberately undefined function to create a link error (release) or assert & trap (debug)
+   - Some user based action e.g. fatal exit
-Add unit tests proving it for all platforms.
+  - [ ] Add unit tests proving it for all platforms.
 - [ ] There is much duplicate and sloppy code in AFIO v2.
 Reduce and eliminate.

 - [ ] Add native BSD kqueues to POSIX AIO backend as is vastly more efficient.